MICA-MNI/BrainSpace/docs/pages/matlab_doc/support_functions/laplacian_eigenmap.rst

 Description
 --------------

 Performs the laplacian eigenmap procedure.
-Original implemented in the `Matlab Toolbox for Dimensionality Reduction <http://homepage.tudelft.nl/19j49>` by Laurens van der Maaten.
+Original implemented in the `MATLAB Toolbox for Dimensionality Reduction <http://homepage.tudelft.nl/19j49>`_ by Laurens van der Maaten.
 Modified for use in the BrainSpace toolbox.